Jim Miller (punter): San Francisco 49ers

-Miller was selected in the third round of the 1980 NFL Draft by the San Francisco 49ers, who had gone through three punters in three years.
+Miller was selected in the third round (65th overall) of the 1980 NFL draft by the San Francisco 49ers, which had gone through three punters in three years.
 As a rookie, he was named to the All-rookie team after averaging 40.9 yards per punt.
 He was a part of the Super Bowl XVI championship team.

-He was waived before the start of the 1983 season, when he was passed on the depth chart by Tom Orosz.
+On August 29, 1983, he was waived before the start of the season, to make room for the signing of punter Tom Orosz.
+At the time, he ranked as the franchise's fourth all-time punter.

 Dallas Cowboys

-On November 16, 1983, he was signed as a free agent by the Dallas Cowboys to replace the injured rookie John Warren.
-He only played in three games.
+On November 18, 1983, he was signed as a free agent by the Dallas Cowboys to replace the injured rookie John Warren.
+He only played in three games, while splitting the punting duties with Danny White, with Miller handling the punts inside the 50-yard line.
 He was released after losing the preseason competition with Warren on September 6, 1984.

 New York Giants

-In 1987, he punted in one game for the New York Giants, replacing an injured Sean Landeta.
-He was cut during the season the team won Super Bowl XXI.
+On October 14, 1987, he was signed during the NFL Strike.
+He punted in the fifth game against the Buffalo Bills, replacing an injured Sean Landeta, making 10 punts for a 34.5-yard average.
+He was cut on October 19.